You who live in the shelter of the Most High,

 6 or the pestilence that stalks in darkness,

 What beautiful words of promise are in this passage – who God is, what God will do, and an invitation to leave behind fear as we live in the presence of God.
-We are invited to live with one another under the shelter of God, in whom we can wholeheartedly trust with our lives.
+The image of us being protected under God’s strong winds brings comfort and courage to us in the midst of challenging and difficult times.

 - What does it mean to you that God is your refuge and fortress?